Macrometacorp/docs/docs/photoniq/vwrs/waitingroom.md

 </html>
 ```

-In above HTML `queue-status` API returns the following response:
+In the above HTML, the `queue-status` API returns the following response:
 ```
   {
     "avg_waiting_time" : 19871.8,